Rail gauge in Australia: Clapp Report

 The report wrote that if only main trunk lines were converted, it would introduce a multitude of break of gauge terminals and result in greatly increased costs.
 It also recommended abandoning part of the existing Perth to Kalgoorlie narrow gauge line, and build a flatter and straighter route using third rail dual gauge, as modernisation was just as important as standardisation.

 South Australia was unhappy with the report, as the link to the Northern Territory would not run through its state.
 Western Australia and Queensland both saw no advantage in the report, as they already had a common gauge in their states, and only one main break of gauge.
 NSW entered into the agreement to advance gauge standardisation in Victoria and South Australia, but did not ratify it.

-Gauge conversion did continue, with the South Australian Railways' Mount Gambier line from Wolseley to Mount Gambier and associated branches converted to broad gauge in the 1950s, on the understanding it would change again to standard gauge at a later date, which would have made it the first and only railway in Australia to have successfully been converted to all three gauges, however it closed in 1995.
+Gauge conversion continued, with the South Australian Railways' Mount Gambier line from Wolseley to Mount Gambier and associated branches converted to broad gauge in the 1950s, on the understanding it would change again to standard gauge at a later date, which would have made it the first and only railway in Australia to have successfully been converted to all three gauges.
+It closed in 1995.
 Standard gauge lines were also built, with the line between Stirling North and Marree opened in July 1957.